-Impax recognises that it may be directly linked (within the meaning of the United Nations Guiding Principles on Business and Human Rights (UNGPs)) to a higher inherent modern slavery risk through its investment activity.
-This is primarily due to the fact that certain of our listed investment strategies involve investments in some known higher risk geographies (such as the Asia-Pacific region) and sectors (such as aquaculture and food production).
+Impax recognises that it may be directly linked to a higher inherent modern slavery risk through its investment activity.
+This is primarily due to the fact that certain of our listed investment strategies involve investments in some known higher risk geographies (such as the Asia-Pacific region) and sectors (such as food production).
 Impax also recognises that some of the renewable energy sectors in which we invest through our listed and private markets business may be exposed to elevated modern slavery risks through, for example, the global solar panel supply chain and raw materials such as cobalt.
 However, in order to manage modern slavery risk, Impax screens its investments and environmental, social and governance ('ESG') considerations are embedded within our investment process as detailed further below.

-With respect to our private markets business, we invest, typically through majority stakes, in projects and portfolios at various stages of development, including taking projects through the construction phase into operations.
-We consider that the elevated modern slavery risk associated with the construction sector is lessened in the Impax context due to the typically highly-skilled workforce.
+With respect to our private markets business, we invest, typically through majority stakes or otherwise with control rights, in projects and portfolios at various stages of development, including taking projects through the construction phase into operations.
 We take a risk based approach to assessing all of our third party relationships, looking to work with top-tier suppliers, and actively manage those relationships.
-In particular we seek to (i) trace the source of certain components used in the construction of our renewable energy assets to assess risks that may exist in supply chains, and (ii) include modern slavery clauses in contracts as described further below.
+Impax recognises the elevated modern slavery risk associated with the construction industry and we seek to address this through our vendor due diligence process, which requires additional evidence to be provided by vendors to assess and address the risks identified.